jacktslau/producer-consumer/README.md

 Here is the different implementation in each version:
 * [[0.3.0](https://github.com/jtaisa/producer-consumer/tree/v0.3.0)] using Ruby build-in Queue, data stored in ram, Producers and Consumers all implemented in a single Sinatra web service.
 * [[0.4.0](https://github.com/jtaisa/producer-consumer/tree/v0.4.0)] using Ruby build-in Queue, data stored in MongoDB, Producers and Consumers all implemented in a single Sinatra web service.
-* [[0.5.0](https://github.com/jtaisa/producer-consumer/tree/v0.5.0)] using Apache Kafka as Queue, data stored in MongoDB, Producers and Consumers are separated into two servers.
+* [[0.5.0](https://github.com/jtaisa/producer-consumer/tree/v0.5.0)] using Apache Kafka as Queue, data stored in MongoDB, Producers and Consumers are separated into two services.

-Please refer to the [CHANGELOG](./CHANGELOG) for details
+Please refer to the [CHANGELOG](./CHANGELOG) for details and issues

 ### Prerequisite
 Please install the following tools in order to build/develop this project